Calculator

 Calculate now

-Use this amortization calculator to estimate how your loan develops over time.
+Estimate how your loan develops over time.
 It shows not only the remaining balance after the selected term, but also the monthly payment, annual regular payment, interest cost, repayment progress and the effect of annual extra repayments.
 This is especially useful for mortgages, refinancing and long-term loan planning.

 Display currencyChoose the currency symbol for entered amounts and results.
 No exchange-rate conversion is applied.